What is the barn raising scene in Witness?

 Why the barn scene in Witness is supposed to be a great analogy to Paul here?
 What is funny about this comparison?

 The bran-raising scene comes from Witness a crime drama film from 1985.
-The movie is about a cop John Book, that takes on to protect a young Amish boy, who witnessed a murder, and his mom.
+The movie is about a cop John Book, that takes on to protect a young Amish boy, who has witnessed a murder.
 John Book is played by a popular star of the 90-ies Harrison Ford.

 As a young adult, Paul must have been fascinated with Ford for over a decade.
 Harrison has stared in the series of big hero-movies at the time, such as Star Wars(1977), Blade Runner (1982), Indiana Jones (1981, 1984, 1989).